onehilltech/ember-cli-dfinity/README.md

       agents: {
         // An optional list of agents that can be used by the @actor decorator.
 The
         // add-on will automatically generate this agent list from the networks defined
         // in dfx.json.
-You can override any auto-generate agent here.
+You can override any auto-generate agent here similar to how
+        // we are overriding the agent for the `local` network.

         local: {
           host: 'http://127.0.0.1:8000',